safaa922/safaa922/README.md

 * 🎓 B.Sc. in Computer Science
 * 🌱 Currently learning **Flutter Maps**, **Google Maps**, and advanced mobile development concepts
 * 💡 Interested in Mobile Development, Clean Architecture, and UI/UX
-* 🤝 Always open to learning, collaborating, and contributing to exciting projects

 ---